Vedaant Madhavan

 Vedaant Madhavan (born 21 August 2005) is an Indian freestyle swimmer.
-He is a 5-time gold medalist at the Malaysian Open, a gold and silver medalist at the Danish Open, as well as a bronze medalist at the Latvian and Thailand Open.
-Madhavan finished 5th at the Commonwealth Youth Games.
+He won five gold medals at the Malaysia Age Group Championships in 2023, a gold and silver medalist at the 2022 Danish Open, and a bronze medalist at the 2021 Latvian Open swimming competitions.
+He represented India at the 2022 FINA World Junior Swimming Championships, the 2023 Commonwealth Youth Games, and the 2026 Asian Games.

 Early life

-Madhavan was born on 21 August 2005 in Mumbai to fashion designer Sarita Birje and actor R. Madhavan.
-As he was attending school, he joined the Goregaon Sports Club to learn swimming professionally.

-He shifted to Glenmark Aquatic Foundation in 2017 and started participating in national level meets.
-He finished his schooling at Universal American School of Dubai.
+Vedaant Madhavan was born on 21 August 2005 in Mumbai to fashion designer Sarita Birje and actor R. Madhavan.
+He initially trained in swimming at the Goregaon Sports Club, and later shifted to Glenmark Aquatic Foundation in 2017.
+He finished his high school at Universal American School in Dubai.
 He majored in marketing from Virginia Tech and was a part of the swimming team Virginia Tech Hokies.
-Madhavan has also studied at the West Virginia University.